spuithori/svelte-ionic-app/README.md

 </p>
 <br>
 <p align="center">
   A showcase app for all Ionic UI elements.
-Supercharged by Svelte and Vite.
+Supercharged by Svelte and Vite - no, not SvelteKit, see below.
 </p>
 <p align="center">
   With handy tool to see the actual code in all popular frameworks - Svelte, Vue, React, Stencil, VanillaJS and even Angular!